-- i) Eradication of practices that undermine local production and industrialization. - ii) Reduced harm suffered by consumers from unsafe products, unfair trading practices and unfair pricing. - iii) More efficient, predictable, and sustainable local economic environment through harmonised consumer protection interventions. - iv) Increased business and consumer awareness of the CPA. - v) Increasing skills and work experience for the economy. - vi) Contribution to the realization of a capable state.
+- a) Eradication of practices that undermine local production and industrialization. - b) Reduced harm suffered by consumers from unsafe products, unfair trading practices and unfair pricing. - c) More efficient, predictable, and sustainable local economic environment through harmonised consumer protection interventions. - d) Increased business and consumer awareness of the CPA. - e) Increasing skills and work experience for the economy. - f) Contribution to the realization of a capable state.